alexadmin/it_overview/commands/kubernetes.md

 - service accounts, managed by the Kubernetes API, bound to specific namespaces.
 Service accounts are tied to "secrets"
 - normal users, managed by external entity.
 Kubernetes does not have objects which represent normal user accounts.
 Normal users cannot be added to a cluster through an API call.

+Role always sets permissions within a particular namespace.
+ClusterRole is a non-namespaced resource.